frankstepanski/js-fullstack-course/readme.md

   - Authentication & authorization
   - Environment variables & secure configuration

-> 💡 The backend is where business logic, security, and data all meet
+> 💡 Where business logic, security, and data all meet

 ### 🔧 Version Control with Git